 If an organisation has breached your data privacy, and you have suffered material damages or non-material damages as a result, you could be eligible to claim breach of data compensation.

 GDPR compensation for a data breach could come from one organisation but in some cases, you could be claiming against more than one party.
-Some examples of data breaches that have led to ICO fines or data breach claims include:
+Some data breach compensation examples that have led to ICO fines or data breach claims include: